NervanaSystems/ngraph/doc/sphinx/source/howto/index.rst

 This section is under development; it will eventually be populated with more articles geared toward data scientists, algorithm designers, framework developers, backend engineers, and others.
-We welcome :doc:`contributions <../project/doc-contributor-README>`_ from the community.
+We welcome ideas and contributions from the community.